 I tried different dishes while visiting the Baltic countries.
 If I need to choose one, Potato and Groats Porridge from Estonia was my favorite.
 Potatoes and barley groats are boiled inside the pot.

 After boiling, they mash the potatoes and add salt and pepper.
-And it can be serve with salad or bacon, or any pairing of your choice.
+And it can be served with salad or bacon, or any pairing of your choice.
 Food is very affordable in the Baltic countries!

 I love traveling by hitchhiking because you will make new friends and meeting local people.
 When I was hitchhiking in the Baltic countries, it was working great and it was even faster than public transportation.
 People are very friendly and they are happy to help you.
 It was really easy to cover 300 kilometers distance in 4-5 hours.